statnett/edx-dotnet/README.md

 The samples on these pages are synchronous, synchronous, but amqpnetlite is encouraging use of async methods where available: http://azure.github.io/amqpnetlite/articles/building_application.html

-There is also callback-based communication examples available: https://github.com/Azure/amqpnetlite/blob/master/Examples
+There are also callback-based communication examples available: https://github.com/Azure/amqpnetlite/blob/master/Examples